chaudron/ovs_perf/README.md

 What datapath are you using, DPDK or Linux Kernel [dpdk/kernel]? dpdk What is the IP address where the DUT (Open vSwitch) is running?
+10.19.17.133 What is the root password of the DUT? root
-10.19.17.133 What is the IP address of the virtual machine running on the DUT?
+What is the IP address of the virtual machine running on the DUT?
 192.168.122.186 What is the IP address of the TRex tester? localhost What is the physical interface being used, i.e. dpdk0, em1, p4p5? dpdk0